kirillkh/rs_teardown_tree/README.rst

 Details
 -------

-The tree is **implicit**, meaning that nodes do not store explicit pointers to their children.
+The tree is **pointer-free**, meaning that nodes do not store explicit pointers to their children.
 The only thing we store in a node is your data.
 This is similar to how binary heaps work: all nodes in the tree reside in an array, the root always at index 0, and given a node with index i, its left/right children are found at indices ``2*i+1`` and ``2*i+2``.
 Thus no dynamic memory allocation or deallocation is required.
 This makes it possible to implement a fast **clone** operation: instead of traversing the tree, allocating and copying each node individually, we are able to allocate the whole array in a single call and efficiently copy the entire content.
 The tree also supports a **refill** operation (currently only implemented for ``T: Copy``), which copies the contents of the master tree into ``self`` without allocating at all.

 As to **delete-range** operation, we use a custom algorithm running in ``O(k + log n)`` time, where ``k`` is the number